 - Without germ theory, vaccines have no purpose.

-- Without germ theory, the grifters can sell miracle supplements to “cure” their disease.
+- Without germ theory, the grifters can sell miracle supplements to treat what they believe is the real cause of the disease because germs don’t exist.

-COVID-19 has brought germ theory denial to forefront.
-Instead of accepting that a novel pathogen, SARS-CoV-2, could cause disease and death of millions of immunologically naive people.
-Of course, instead of accepting the science, the anti-vaccine squad is using misinformation. conspiracy theories, and utter nonsense to convince people that it’s a fake disease and the vaccines are useless.
+For example, COVID-19-19 has brought germ theory denial to the forefront.
+Instead of accepting that a novel pathogen, SARS-CoV-2, could cause disease and death of millions of immunologically naive people, some want to believe it’s something else.
+So, instead of accepting the science, the anti-vaccine world is using misinformation, conspiracy theories, and utter nonsense to convince people that it’s a fake disease and that vaccines are useless.

 Germ theory denial used to be on the fringe of the pseudoscience crowd, but COVID-19 has brought it to the forefront.
 People are rejecting germ theory like creationists reject the theory of evolution because of reasons.